 Instead the North and South of Vietnam became ever more divided.
 The North was Communist, the South was not.
 In 1959, the Communist North began a campaign to “liberate” the South by uniting the country under communism.

-The US involvement in Vietnam had begun in 1950 while providing aid to the French.
+The US involvement in Vietnam began in 1950 while providing aid to the French.
 It continued for 25 years.
 The US based their continued involvement on a strategy that if South Vietnam fell to communism, other countries would follow, a doctrine referred to as the “domino” effect.
 This is what led to the Vietnam War (or the American War as it is known in Vietnam).
 This war ended in 1975.
 So 2015 is the 40th Anniversary of the end of the American War in Vietnam.

 This is the beginning of the modern Socialist Republic of Vietnam which was created in 1976.